 Prior learning assessment credit is limited to college learning that applies to General Education and elective courses at the undergraduate level.
 The option for prior learning assessment continues until the start of the third term of the student's program.
-Therefore, all materials for prior learning assessment must be submitted to the appropriate advisor prior to the end of the second term.
-After the beginning of the third semester, other options for earning credit hours, such as classes, CLEPs, etc., must be used.
+Therefore, all materials for prior learning assessment must be submitted to the appropriate advisor no later than 24 credit hours into the degree completion program which are generally 36 - 39 hours in length.
+After this point, other options for earning credit hours, such as classes, CLEPs, etc., must be used.